 - stacking top soil for later use, and

 - waste water with chemicals in from washing equipment and vehicles.

 What is the best way to avoid tree damage?

 Avoiding going near any trees growing on or adjacent to site s the best way to avoid damaging trees.
 Tree roots are not always evenly distributed around the tree and can extend beyond the crowns drip line.

-To make things simple, measure the diameter of the trunk at 1.5 metres above ground level and multiple this figure by 12.
-This distance will give a suggested area from the trunk to avoid.
+To make things simple, measure the diameter of the tree trunk at 1.5 metres above ground level and multiple this figure by 12.
+This distance will give a suggested area from the tree trunk to avoid.
 On building sites this is called a ‘construction exclusion zone’.
 Measure out and mark this area.
 This is the area you want to avoid working in, or travelling through.
 If the trees are on neighbouring land, estimate the stem diameter and distance from you boundary and measure out the remaining distance and mark.
-For example a tree with a trunk diameter of 50 centimetres will have an exclusion zone of six metres from the trunk (50cm x 12 = 6m).
+For example a tree with a tree trunk diameter of 50 centimetres will have an exclusion zone of six metres from the tree trunk (50cm x 12 = 6m).